tarwn/lessthandot-hugo/blogs/content/posts/2012-12-28-2012-devices-and-browsers.md

   - visitors

 ---
-In yesterday&#8217;s post we looked at [Searches, Countries and Content][1].
+In yesterday's post we looked at [Searches, Countries and Content][1].
 Today we are looking at Devices, Operating Systems and Browsers.
 Microsoft came out with a new operating system at the end of October. during the month of December, Windows 8 accounted for 7.88% of all Windows visitors.
-We&#8217;ll have to see how long it will take before Windows 8 passes Windows XP.
+We'll have to see how long it will take before Windows 8 passes Windows XP.

 ## Mobile Devices